-- a.
-Show the effects of the project through analysis completed by a qualified professional on the stream's physical characteristics, hydraulic capacity, and water quality. - b.
-Time construction by taking advantage of seasons with no or low stream flow as appropriate. - c.
-Time construction to avoid spawning seasons, if applicable. - d.
-Demonstrate a public benefit and ensure the crossing will retain adequate hydraulic and navigational capacity for the portion of a road, highway, utility, or associated structure that crosses the bed or bank of any waterbody.
-If applicable, the project should not adversely affect water quality, and represent the "minimal impact" solution to a specific need with respect to all other reasonable alternatives. - e.
-Projects must follow the DNR manual Best Practices for Meeting DNR General Public Waters Work Permit GP 2004-0001, and as amended, when applicable. - f.
-Size and place stream crossings, as follows: - O Regardless of the stream's width-to-depth ratio (bankfull width/mean depth), minimum culvert width shall match or exceed stream bankfull width (water surface width at discharge associated with the 1.5-year return period).
-Combined width of multiple culverts is satisfactory. - o Culvert length shall extend beyond side slope toe and be buried one-sixth of its height. - o Slope of culvert shall match stream thalweg (the deepest continuous line along a watercourse) slope. - o When using multiple culverts, offset culvert inverts.
+2 Ecological restoration of a waterbody that has been significantly altered from its natural state or a.
+Show the effects of the project through analysis completed by a qualified professional on the 6 7 stream's physical characteristics, hydraulic capacity, and water quality. b.
+Time construction by taking advantage of seasons with no or low stream flow as appropriate.
+8 c.
+Time construction to avoid spawning seasons, if applicable.
+9 d.
+Demonstrate a public benefit and ensure the crossing will retain adequate hydraulic and 10 11 navigational capacity for the portion of a road, highway, utility, or associated structure that 12 crosses the bed or bank of any waterbody.
+If applicable, the project should not adversely 13 affect water quality, and represent the "minimal impact" solution to a specific need with 14 respect to all other reasonable alternatives. e.
+Projects must follow the DNR manual Best Practices for Meeting DNR General Public Waters 15 Work Permit GP 2004-0001, and as amended, when applicable.
+16 17 f.
+Size and place stream crossings, as follows: 18 o Regardless of the stream's width-to-depth ratio (bankfull width/mean depth), minimum 19 culvert width shall match or exceed stream bankfull width (water surface width at 20 discharge associated with the 1.5-year return period).
+Combined width of multiple 21 culverts is satisfactory.
+22 o Culvert length shall extend beyond side slope toe and be buried one-sixth of its height.
+23 • Slope of culvert shall match stream thalweg (the deepest continuous line along a 24 watercourse) slope.
+25 • When using multiple culverts, offset culvert inverts.
 Use the fewest and largest multiples possible.
-A minimum vertical separation of 1-foot is required between the lowest placed culvert and multiples. - o Alignment of culvert shall match stream alignment. - Additional consultation is required with DNR, the District, and other regulatory agency staff when the stream is a designated trout stream or contains endangered or threatened species. - g.
+A minimum vertical separation of 1-foot is required between the lowest placed 26 27 culvert and multiples. o Alignment of culvert shall match stream alignment.
+28 29 • Additional consultation is required with DNR, the District, and other regulatory agency staff when the stream is a designated trout stream or contains endangered or threatened 30 31 species.
+32 g.
 Provide a maintenance agreement.
-A declaration, or other recordable instrument, stating terms for hydraulic capacity maintenance shall be recorded in the County recorder's office or registrar before activity commences.
-In lieu of recordation, a public body or project proposer without a property interest sufficient for recordation may assume the maintenance obligation by means of a written agreement.
-The agreement shall state that if the ownership of the structure is transferred, the public body shall require the transferee to comply with this requirement.
+A declaration, or other recordable instrument, stating 33 terms for hydraulic capacity maintenance shall be recorded in the County recorder's office or 34 registrar before activity commences.
+In lieu of recordation, a public body or project proposer